IT Service Management

 - Project Portfolio Management

-To unify these processes, IT Services is using ServiceNow, a single system of record for all IT processes within a company.
+To unify these processes, IT Services uses ServiceNow, a single system of record for all IT processes.